wynnliam/wynnliam.github.io/_drafts/2019-12-01-flowfields.markdown

 to:

 ![figure]({{"/assests/flow-field-post/l-corridor-flow-field-2.jpg" | absolute_url}})

+Our search space goes from 16 walkable tiles to 3 regions.

 There are two issues with this method: first is finding an algorithm to generate these navigation regions, which must be ran up front before the simulation begins.
 The second is that you will only have an approximation